SalemMorelli/DataCamp---R-language/README.md

 Which of the following lines will give you the correct value of the closing price in the 100th row of data_maruti?
 The data_maruti data frame is already available in the workspace.
 The name of the column containing closing prices is Close.

 ## Exercise 4
+### Extract value of consecutive cells in a column
+So far, you have learned to extract the value of a single row in a column.
+Now you will learn to extract data in a sequence of rows for the given column.

+We use the colon operator, :, in R to specify the first and last number of the sequence.
+For example, to extract the first ten values in the column Date in data_maruti, simply run this code:

+data_maruti$Date[1:10]
+Run the code in the console and check the results!

+Which of the following codes will extract the closing prices in rows 100 to 110?
+The data_maruti data frame is already available in the workspace.
+The name of column of closing prices is Close.